Isolated storms possible tonight, sunshine returns tomorrow

 Wednesday will be dry with a transition from sun to clouds and highs around 50.

-A persist rain develops on Thursday.
-Areas northwest of I-85 will start off as freezing rain before transition to rain by mid-morning.
+A persistent rain develops on Thursday.
+Areas northwest of I-85 will start off as freezing rain before the transition to rain by mid-morning.
 Rain will linger into early Friday before the sun comes out by late morning.

 The weekend will feature plenty of sunshine.
 Saturday will be chilly with highs only in the low 40s, but more seasonable air arrives Friday.